Green Porno: Awards and Media references

 The series was mentioned by Stephen Colbert on The Colbert Report on 12 May 2008.
 It was also mentioned by Graham Norton on The Graham Norton Show (which airs on BBC America) on 31 May 2009.
 Clips from the Green Porno segments on ducks and on bedbugs appeared as "Kick-Ass Clip of the Week" on the 7 May 2010 episode of The Soup as well as in an installment in their occasional series The Soup Presents.
 The segment on bedbugs was mentioned by Jon Stewart on The Daily Show with Jon Stewart on 24 August 2010.

 Several of the films were displayed at the Cleveland Museum of Natural History's temporary large exhibit on animal reproduction in early 2014, and at the Naturalis Biodiversity Center's permanent exhibit on Animal and Plant Seduction in July 2022.

+The series is mentioned in the book Nature's Nether Regions by Menno Schilthuizen.